thomasdefise/OSCP_Resources/DefenseEvasion/README.md

 Note that compression level **--best** can be somewhat slow for large files, but you definitely should use it when releasing a final version of your program.

+#### Test

+[Antiscan.me](https://antiscan.me/) is a site that allows you to scan your binaries with multiple antivirus engines without distributing them.

 #### Virtualized Environment

 [ScoopyNG](https://www.aldeid.com/wiki/ScoopyNG) is a Proof of Concept (PoC) to detect whether it is run inside VMware.